Silvenga/silvenga.com/src/posts/archive/pen-lighter.md

 I started off using [Pen Attention](http://www.math.uaa.alaska.edu/~afkjm/PenAttention/).
 This was the only program that I could find for my uses.
 Pen Attention basically created a small colored circle around my mouse so I could easily find my pen.
 A great program, unfortunately I had some issues with lag.
 When I wrote too fast Pen Attention caused my pen to run roge for a couple of seconds.
 And when writing notes, this could get quite annoying.
 The reason I assumed was due to the slightly outdated code (or being written in C++).
 So no easy solution.

 So one night I sat down and re-wrote my own version from scratch with speed and usability in mind.
-My project worked so well I've decided to release the program under the MIT licence ([link](/mit)).
+My project worked so well I've decided to release the program under the MIT license.
 Here is a shot of the mouse running my version:

 ![Cursor with PenLighter.](/posts/archive/content/images/2014/Jun/2014-06-21_21-29-09.png)

 The program runs in the tray.
 Just right click to access the settings.
 It is completely portable (stick it on a thumb drive), saves settings to a file in the root of the program, fast, and efficient.
 I behold Silvenga's Pen Lighter.

-Just download and run in Windows 8 (< 8 requires .Net Framework 4.5 to be installed, [link](http://www.microsoft.com/en-us/download/details.aspx?id=30653)).
+Just download and run in Windows 8 (< 8 requires .Net Framework 4.5 to be installed).

 [Download Silvenga's Penlighter (v1.0.0)](https://github.com/Silvenga/Slight.PenLighter/releases/tag/v1.0.0)